Christmas

 “We’re better off NOT doing stuff like that.”

 He stopped dead.
 They all did.
-They stared
+They stared at the end of the corridor

-at the end of the corridor where the Coke machine ought to be.
-ANOTHER
+where the Coke machine ought to be.
+ANOTHER TARDIS stood there.
+A blue

-TARDIS stood there.
-A blue police public call box.
-And there was a loud
+police public call box.
+There was a loud banging noise coming from it

-banging noise coming from it and the door was rattling.
+and the door was rattling.

-He FELT the psychic connection that told him this was HIMSELF in another
+FELT the psychic connection that told him this was HIMSELF in another

 incarnation, but he did not know this one at all.
 He was a good-looking

-man if you were into that sort of thing.
-The same height he was, but slimmer
+man if you were into that sort of thing, the same height he was, but slimmer

 built, looking ten or fifteen years younger by earth standards.
 He had